 It takes into consideration:

-This XML file lists all of your website’s pages and posts.
+- XML Sitemaps This XML file lists all of your website’s pages and posts.
 Your site’s architecture would be incomplete without a sitemap as search engines use it as a guide to crawl your website.
+If you run a Shopify website, this will usually be handled by Shopify's ecommerce system.

 Search engines will then use this data to determine whether or not it's worth enhancing your listing through a featured snippet.
 Featured snippets are the blocks of information that pop up in relation to your search query and are held in high regard.